 I first heard Peekamoose Blue Hole was in trouble last year.
-I’d recommended the spot to a buddy of mine, and upon his return he called me with a tragic tale.
+I’d recommended the spot to a buddy of mine, and upon his return he told me with a tragic tale.

-Things were grim: hundreds of people with grills playing loud music surrounded by broken glass and garbage.
+Things were grim: hundreds of people with grills were playing loud music surrounded by broken glass and garbage.
 He told me there were so many cars parked along the road that it was difficult to drive past it.

 Peekamoose Blue Hole, as I knew it, was not supposed to be that way.
 While it hasn’t exactly been a secret since the dawn of the internet age, it’s location, lack of services, and the 10-foot deep pool’s ice cold water temperature had always limited crowds.

 I was concerned, but held out hope that he’d exaggerated.
 When I visited last summer, it wasn’t anything like what my friend had described.
 There were more people then I’d seen before, even at noon on a Thursday, but it wasn’t alarming to me.

-When I planned a recent three day car-camping trip to the Sundown/Peekamoose, I was happy to go mid-week.
+When I planned a recent three day car-camping trip to Peekamoose, I was happy to go mid-week.
 Before I left, I checked swimmingholes.org.
 I found references to the recent abuses the area had suffered and emergency restrictions put in place.

 A google search of “Peekamoose Blue Hole” revealed articles about how internet exposure, extolling the swimming hole’s qualities, was drawing hundreds of people on summer weekends.